qlcchain/qlcchain.github.io/docs/api/rpc/ledger.md

 ## ledger_generateSendBlock
 Return send block by send parameter and private key
 - **Parameters**:
-    - `sendinfo` : send parameter for the block
+    - send parameter for the block
         - `from`: send address for the transaction
         - `to`: receive address for the transaction
         - `tokenName`: token name